 - Largest trees in the world

 - Top 10 largest tree species in the world

 - Top 10 tallest tree species in the world

-The world’s tallest trees are several species of conifers and also eucalypts.
+The world’s tallest trees are several species of conifers and eucalypts, as well as dipterocarps.

 When in 2000 there was found the highest known coast redwood – Stratosphere Giant (now 113.05 meters high), it was announced that discovery of a taller tree is little likely.
 This is symptomatic – when somebody starts to think that all discoveries are made, new ones come.
-Since then over a few years, there were discovered three trees which are higher than Stratosphere Giant.
+Since then over a few years, there were discovered three trees that are higher than Stratosphere Giant.
 Current publicly announced record – Hyperion – was discovered in September 2006.
 The height of Hyperion is close to the historical record of species.
 There are known taller coast redwoods, nearly 119 m tall – but these trees are not publicly announced.

 Coast redwood nowadays is the only tree species which exceeds 100 meters height.